-4. Collect and analyze data
+4. Collect and analyze data using the latest technology

 Once you’ve identified areas of improvement and started implementing changes, it’s important to collect data in order to analyze performance and determine if there are incremental improvements or issues to fix.
-The Gemba Walk App is a cloud-based technological tool that digitizes your gemba walk so that you can get real-time insights and extract data from your observations in order to improve work processes quickly and efficiently.
+The Gemba Walk App is a cloud-based technological tool using the latest technology that digitizes your gemba walk so that you can get real-time insights and extract data from your observations in order to improve work processes quickly and efficiently.

 5. Make an action plan